School Counseling

 Mission Statement

-We are committed to training our students to meet the needs of diverse communities by including experiences throughout their training that provide exposure to a variety of settings.
-Within these experiences we provide students with support and opportunities for challenges that encourage them to become compassionate, reflective, and critical advocates and practitioners as they work with individuals and communities in the pursuit of increased self-awareness and well-being.
+We are committed to training our students to meet the needs of diverse communities by providing community-engaged learning throughout their training.
+Within these experiences, we provide students with the kinds of challenges that will encourage them to become compassionate, reflective, and critical advocates and practitioners in the schools and communities where they work.

 1